marcopolo4k/vim-gbufs/README.md

 ## A lot of searching/replacing of big files

 Sometimes files are big, and you want the search itself to be fast.
-Instead of line by line, this searches every file in the Quickfix list with one macro (instead of line-by-line like gbufq does):
+Instead of line by line, this searches each file in the Quickfix list, just once with one macro `q` (vs `gbufq` that executes the macro once per search result occurrance).

 1. Load buffers, let's choose `vim $( rg -l SEARCHTERM )`, with optional use of `rg` to preview which files you're getting.
 1. Record macro: `qq:%s/SEARCH/REPLACE/gq`